 A professional degree comprising intense training in archaeological field-, office- and laboratory-based approaches, together with the study of project management and legal aspects of archaeology.

 A traditional humanities-based archaeology degree combining the study of archaeological techniques with the investigation of one or more cultures of the past.
-Also available as a Combined Honours degree; can be combined with other subject areas within the Faculty of Humanities and Social Sciences (Criminology, History, Psychology or Theology and Religious Studies) or Modern Liberal Arts.
+Also available as a Combined Honours degree; can be combined with other subject areas within the Faculty of Humanities and Social Sciences (Criminology, History, Psychology or Theology, Religion and Ethics) or Modern Liberal Arts.

-A degree in the archaeology and history of the historical period, focussing in particular on the Classical " Roman and medieval periods.
-The BA Ancient, Classical and Medieval Studies programme is taught jointly with the Department of History.
+A degree in the archaeology and history of the historical period, focussing in particular on the Classical, Roman and medieval periods.